 You haven’t been to Swansea until you’ve had a Joe’s.
 The legendary ice cream is a tradition in these parts, with a North Pole (two vanilla ice cream wafers served in a boat covered in sauce) regularly named as one of Wales’ favourite dishes.
 The Joe’s Ice Cream seafront parlour in Mumbles is probably its most famous home, but the St Helen’s Road shop in Swansea is where it all began.

 Joe Cascarini followed his father, Luigi, from the Abruzzi Mountains in northern Italy to Swansea, bringing with him his passion for ice cream.
 With a secret recipe from Italy, Joe sourced the finest ingredients in Wales and introduced Swansea to the joy of Joe’s Ice Cream.

 Fecci and Sons ice cream parlour, Tenby

 The list of ingredients in the original handwritten copy of founder Hannah Cadwalader’s secret recipe famously include ‘6lbs of shan’t tell you and a great deal of love and care.’
-The Cadwalader family were from Criccieth in Gwynedd and began selling vanilla ice cream from the window of their general store in the 1920s and Cadwalader’s ice cream soon became a huge part of the culture on the Llŷn Peninsula.
+The Cadwalader family were from Criccieth in Gwynedd and began selling vanilla ice cream from the window of their general store in the 1920s.
+Cadwaladers ice cream soon became a huge part of the culture on the Llŷn Peninsula.

-Sold in the 1980s, the current owners of the company still use the original recipe which is regularly ‘taste tested’ by loyal customers – some who have been enjoying Cadwalader’s vanilla ice cream since the 1930s - to ensure the famous flavour remains.
+Although the company was sold in the 1980s, the current owners of the company still use the original recipe.
+To ensure the famous flavour remains, it is regularly taste-tested by loyal customers, some of whom have been enjoying Cadwalader’s vanilla ice cream since the 1930s.

 Parisella’s ice cream parlour, Conwy